simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 [![space-thing](https://user-images.githubusercontent.com/954596/59141452-de474300-8972-11e9-9655-8dc7d3ef5700.gif)](http://alexcpeterson.com/spacescape/)

 You can download this [here if you'd like to try it for yourself](http://alexcpeterson.com/spacescape/), or just get a skybox yourself somehow.
-Spacescape exports directly to .dds format, so its great for testing out this workflow.
+Spacescape exports directly to .dds format, so it is great for testing out this workflow.
 The mode you need to pick on this particular tool is:

 ![image](https://user-images.githubusercontent.com/954596/59141888-7e549a80-897a-11e9-9cc7-3381cc2bc4d0.png)